scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 The conversion says that values of types implementing the `Liftable` type class can be converted ("lifted") automatically to `Expr` values.
 Dotty comes with instance definitions of `Liftable` for several types including all underlying types of literals.
-For instance `Int` values can be converted to `Expr[Int]` values by wrapping the value in a `Literal` tree node.
+For example, `Int` values can be converted to `Expr[Int]` values by wrapping the value in a `Literal` tree node.
 This makes use of the underlying tree representation in the compiler for efficiency.
 But the `Liftable`